 - Do you have any physical or mental health problems that might affect your behavior?
 (Your doctor may give you a physical exam and do tests to see if you have any medical problems with symptoms that are like ADHD.)

-Some of the medicines for ADHD are called psychostimulants.
-Some of these drugs include methylphenidate, dextroamphetamine, and a drug that combines dextroamphetamine and amphetamine (called a d- and l-amphetamine racemic mixture).
-Although these medicines have a stimulating effect in most people, they have a calming effect in people who have ADHD.
+Some of the medicines used to treat ADHD are called psychostimulants.
+They include methylphenidate, dextroamphetamine, and a drug that combines dextroamphetamine and amphetamine.
+These medicines have a stimulating effect in most people.
+However, they have a calming effect in people who have ADHD.
 These medicines improve attention and concentration, and decrease impulsive and overactive behaviors.
-Other medicines can also be used to treat ADHD.
-Talk with your doctor about what treatments he or she recommends.
+Your doctor may consider other non-stimulant medicines, such as atomoxetine, clonidine, desipramine, imipramine, and bupropion.

-- Use the lowest possible dose that still controls the hyperactivity.
+- Use the lowest possible dose that still controls the hyperactivity or inattention.
 Your doctor will tell you the right dose.

 - Take the medicine with food if it bothers your stomach.